RottingDivinity/RottingDivinity/README.md

 ## Welcome!! :D
 - You're probably coming from pony town since that is all I use this account for..
-I genuinely can't code for shit so my readme is lowkey ugly but..
+- I genuinely can't code for shit so my readme is lowkey ugly but..
 HI!!
-C+H is welcome as long as you aren't weird about it Please don't copy my skins, I spend a long time working on them..
-Insperation is fine!
-Just not 1 to 1 copies. if I don't respond, I'm probably offtab or busy!
+- C+H is welcome as long as you aren't weird about it
+- Please don't copy my skins, I spend a long time working on them..
+- Insperation is fine!
+Just not 1 to 1 copies.
+- If I don't respond, I'm probably offtab or busy!
 Just whisper me and I'll get back to you eventually.
+- PS I am a little awkward and I struggle sometimes!
+Nothing against you <3
-Read my strawpage since it has a LOT more information about me (i.e interests, dni) ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢿⣿⣦⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠸⣿⣿⣿⣷⣄⠀⠀⠀⢀⢿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+- Read my strawpage since it has a LOT more information about me (i.e interests, dni) ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢿⣿⣦⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠸⣿⣿⣿⣷⣄⠀⠀⠀⢀⢿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀